 Trina de Chalus is the Koret Education Center Assistant.
 She serves as steward and ambassador for the Public Knowledge Library, maintaining the space, welcoming visitors of all ages, supporting events, and taking care of the books within the Public Knowledge collection, for both children and adults.

-Michelle Kim is the Project Research Assistant.
-She coordinates email marketing and social media for Public Knowledge.
+Kaeleigh Thorp is the Project Research Assistant.
+She creates and coordinates email marketing and social media for Public Knowledge.
+She also assists with Public Knowledge online publishing and events.

 Michelle Jeffers is the chief of Community Programs and Partnerships for the San Francisco Public Library, She manages the Library’s comprehensive public programming; curates and creates art exhibitions at the Main Library and in the neighborhood library branches; and engages in partnerships with cultural, educational, civic and private institutions.